mongodb/mongo-c-driver/doc/mongoc_cursor_error_document.rst

 False if no error has occurred, otherwise true and ``error`` is set.

-If the function returns false and ``reply`` is not NULL, then ``reply`` is set to a pointer to a BSON document, which is either empty or the server's error response.
+If the function returns true and ``reply`` is not NULL, then ``reply`` is set to a pointer to a BSON document, which is either empty or the server's error response.
 The document is invalid after the cursor is freed with :symbol:`mongoc_cursor_destroy()`.

 Example
 -------